 This institution continues to make a good faith effort to provide a school and workplace free from the illicit use, possession or distribution of drugs and alcohol.
-This institution keeps track of incidents referred to the above agency or agencies and evaluates the performance of the institutional procedures every two years.
-A log of incidences and disciplinary actions is kept by the institution.
+This institution keeps track of incidents referred to the above agency or

 THIS INSTITUTIONAL POLICY AND PROCEDURES ARE EVALUATED BY THE INSTITUTIONAL ADMINISTRATORS TO DETERMINE THEIR EFFICIENCY AND NEED FOR UPDATES.
 AS NEEDED, DATA IS UPDATED BIANNUALY AND PROVIDED TO PROPECTIVE AND CURRENT STUDENTS VIA THE INSTITUTIONAL CATALOG.
 EMPLOYEES RECEIVED A COPY ON A HARD COPY ONCE A YEAR.